Palazzo Gondi

 Palazzo Gondi is a palace in Florence, Italy, located a block from Piazza della Signoria.

-It was built in 1490 under design by Giuliano da Sangallo, who was inspired by other major works of stately buildings in the city, such as Palazzo Medici and Palazzo Strozzi.
+It was built in 1490 after a design by Giuliano da Sangallo, who was inspired by other major works of stately buildings in the city, such as Palazzo Medici and Palazzo Strozzi.
 Among the elements borrowed from these earlier works are the cube-shape set around a central courtyard, the ashlar sloping on each of three floors, and the arched windows.

 Compared to his models, however, Sangallo was able to modify the use of these elements, making it one of the most successful Florentine buildings of its time.
 The most innovative element is in the design of the windows: the profile of stones arranged in a radial pattern, which resemble the facets of a precious stone.
 The windows on the second floor were designed slightly wider than the others to compensate for the optical foreshortening.